 Dr Jessica Pitt

-Pitt J & Welch G (forthcoming), Music in early care settings for communication and language support, in M Barrett & G Welch (eds.), The Oxford Handbook of Early Childhood Music Learning and Development, Oxford University Press.
+Pitt J & Welch GF (2023), Music in early education and care settings for communication and language support, in MS Barrett & GF Welch (eds.), The Oxford Handbook of Early Childhood Learning and Development in Music, Oxford University Press [DOI].

 Pitt J & Hargreaves D (2017), Exploring the rationale for group music activities for parents and young children: parents’ and practitioners’ perspectives, Research Studies in Music Education, 39 (2), 177-194 [DOI].